 Problem: macOS won’t install errors

-Perhaps you managed to download Monterey, Big Sur or any other macOS update and then found that it wouldn’t install.
-This also happened to many people when attempting to download Big Sur on 12 November who saw an error message suggesting that ‘Installation failed: error occurred while installing the update’, we’ll run through that example before looking at some other error messages we have seen in the past.
+Perhaps you managed to download Ventura (or any other macOS update) and then found that it wouldn’t install.
+This happened to many people when attempting to download Big Sur in November 2020.
+They saw an error message suggesting that ‘Installation failed: error occurred while installing the update’, we’ll run through that example before looking at some other error messages we have seen in the past.

 Error: Upgrade runs out of space and fails